ArmantoArisRoutsis/Bibliotopia/README.md

 ## About

 ###### This is a FullStack Wep Application where users can add their book recomendations.
-They can input information such as Author, Book Title, A Description and an Image.
+They can input information such as the book author, the book title, a description and an image.
 Users can also update their posts or delete them as well as like posts made by them or other users.

+###### The Front-end of the application was created with React.
+For the styling I mainly used CSS and the Material-UI library.
+As for state managment Redux was used.
+The Back-End of the applicationwas build with Node and Express.
+The database used to hold all of the information is MongoDB.

 ## Technologies Used